Optimizing Number, Placement, and Backhaul Connectivity of Multi-UAV Networks: Simulation Experiments

 As expected, the Greedy algorithm requires a relatively smaller number of UAVs to ensure wireless coverage to all ground users, for almost all considered cases in Fig \ref{drones_vs_users}.
 Note that Greedy does not guarantee backhaul connectivity, and thus does not always provide a solution to \Board problem.
-It is interesting to note that for lower SNR thresholds such as $10$ dB (Fig 3(a)) and $15$ dB (Fig. 3(b)), the Proposed algorithm outperforms the Greedy algorithm by up to $13\%$ in the reduction of required UAVs.
+It is interesting to note that for lower SNR thresholds such as $10$ dB (Fig. \ref{drones_vs_users} (a)) and $15$ dB (Fig. \ref{drones_vs_users} (b)), the Proposed algorithm outperforms the Greedy algorithm by up to $13\%$ in the reduction of required UAVs.
 There are two reasons for this.
 First, since the UAV coverage radius $(R^{'})$ is large (due to lower SNR thresholds), negligible number of additional UAVs are required to ensure backhaul connectivity.
 Second, fewer UAVs may be required to ensure ground user coverage in case of the Proposed algorithm.
 Let us explain this with a simple example.
 Assume 6 ground users $\{v_1,...,v_6\} \in V$ could be covered by 3 UAV candidate locations $\{k_1,k_2,k_3\} \in \mathcal{K}$ that are pairwise connected (backhaul connectivity ensured).
 Assume $\{v_1,v_2,v_3\}$, $\{v_2, v_3, v_4,v_5\}$, and $\{v_4,v_5,v_6\}$ are in the coverage area of $k_1$, $k_2$, and $k_3$ respectively.
 Therefore, by applying the Proposed algorithm, selected candidate locations will be $\{k_1,k_3\}$, while greedy algorithm selects $\{k_1,k_2,k_3\}$.

-\underline{\textbf{Varying area sizes.}} Fig. \ref{drones_vs_areas} represents the variation of number of required UAVs w.r.t varying size of areas under various SNR thresholds, i.e., $\gamma^{'}_0$ = $10dB$, $15dB$, and $20dB$.
-As expected, the number of UAVs required by all algorithms (except Greedy) increases with increasing area size, under all values of $\gamma^{'}_0$.
-This is again because Greedy does not ensure backhaul connectivity.
+\textbf{Varying area sizes.} Fig. \ref{drones_vs_areas} represents the variation of number of required UAVs w.r.t varying size of areas under various SNR thresholds, i.e., $\gamma^{'}_0$ = $10dB$, $15dB$, and $20dB$.
+As expected, the number of UAVs required by all algorithms increases with increasing area size, under all values of $\gamma^{'}_0$.
+This is intuitive as more UAVs will be required to provide wireless coverage to users spread out in the larger area sizes and maintain the backhaul connectivity.
+The number of UAVs required by the Proposed algorithm is fewer than BaG and Random algorithms, respectively by up to $17\%$ and $95\%$.
 The Proposed algorithm significantly outperforms both backhaul-aware algorithms, i.e., BaG and Random, for the same reasons discussed before that the Proposed algorithm solves BoaRD problem efficiently.
-Interestingly, compared to the Greedy algorithm, the Proposed algorithm requires fewer number of UAVs for smaller area sizes ($< 50$ km $\times$ $50$ km) and lower $\gamma^{'}_{0}$ ($10$ and $15$ dB), however, it gradually increases afterwards mainly because of the increased number of UAVs required for ensuring backhaul connectivity.